San Diego Transportation

-Santa Fe Depot at 1050 Kettner Boulevard in downtown, is the perfect intermodal transportation center for Amtrak trains, Coaster commuter rail, San Diego Trolley light rail, and a taxi depot.
+Santa Fe Depot at 1050 Kettner Boulevard in Downtown San Diego, is the perfect intermodal transportation center for Amtrak trains, Coaster commuter rail, San Diego Trolley light rail, and a taxi depot.
 San Diego CruisePort is only 1 block west.

-Amtrak Surfliner provides breathtaking coastal views on half the San Diego-Los Angeles-Santa Barbara-San Luis Obispo route.
-Service between San Diego and Los Angeles is 12 round-trips daily and well patronized.
-Recently upgraded, Surfliner features a Business Car, Café Car and three Coach Cars that rival European trains for comfort.
+Amtrak Pacific Surfliner provides breathtaking coastal views on half the San Diego-Los Angeles-Santa Barbara-San Luis Obispo route.
+Service between San Diego and Los Angeles is 12 round trips daily and is well patronized.
+Partially upgraded, Pacific Surfliner features a Business Car, Café Car, and three Coach Cars that rival European trains for comfort.
 San Diego to Los Angeles is a 2 hour 45 minutes journey.
-The Los Angeles-San Diego segment is being upgraded to 90 mph and more frequent trains.
-In 2017, Surfliner performance goals are 2 hour 15 minute Los Angeles-San Diego journey time and 16 daily round-trip trains.
+The Los Angeles-San Diego segment is being upgraded to longer stretches of 90 mph and more frequent trains in 2024.

-The San Diego Trolley system is expanding 11 miles northwards from Old Town Center to University of California at San Diego and University Towne Centre.
-Targeted opening for the extension is 2018.
+In 2022, San Diego Trolley system expanded 11 miles north of Old Town Center to the University of California at San Diego and to Westfield University Towne Centre.
+Both are popular visitor destinations.

 Sprinter a separate light rail system that travels between Oceanside, El Camino Real, Vista Transit Center, Palomar College, San Marcos Civic Center, Cal State San Marcos and Escondido Transit Center